Traditionally, revenue management has been linked to hospitality and travel.

-However, today most SaaS businesses are considering a revenue operations team (RevOps).
+However, today most SaaS businesses are considering a revenue operations team (RevOps) to manage what they sell and boost profits in a competitive market.
 This umbrella term combines finance, product, marketing, and sales to provide your product or service the best chance at optimizing revenue.

 What is revenue management?

-Revenue management helps a SaaS business to understand their customers and align their product better with ICPs by tweaking product availability, pricing, and market placement.
+Revenue management software allows businesses to track revenue from different sources, prevent leakage, and monitor their offerings to optimize results.
+It helps to understand customers and align products better with ICPs by tweaking product availability, pricing, and market placement.

 Despite originating in the hospitality sector, revenue management is now common in other industries.
 Its methodology is quickly maximizing profits for the SaaS sector today.